nrs23/promprint-database/README.md

 # Promprint Database
-A django-based front end for editing and interacting with the [promprint](https://cordis.europa.eu/project/id/101163126) database.
+A django-based admin interface for editing and interacting with the [promprint](https://cordis.europa.eu/project/id/101163126) database.

 This is currently a work in progress.
+Only the administration interface for the database is currently available.
+The front end will be developed as we work out whether the fundamental database structure is what we need.

 Promprint will explore rejects of legal deposit in 19th-century UK libraries.
 The database enables this by storing and comparing separate tables of data: